Things to do

 Take A Photo With This Rock

-On the rock, "Path of Philosophy" is written in Japanese.
+On the rock, "Philosopher’s Walk" is written in Japanese.
 A large number of tourists take photos with it.
 Taking photos is allowed, but please refrain from sitting on the rock.

 Manner & Tips